bhanu77prakash/StRE/README.md

 If you find this code useful in your research then please cite

+#### To Run

+Please look into the individual folders for running the codes.

+If you find this code useful in your research then please cite

 ```
 @inproceedings{soumya2019stre,
   title={StRE: Self Attentive Edit Quality Prediction in Wikipedia},